-The Howell Township Senior Center’s membership grows every day, says Decker, and over the last two years, we’ve seen an enormous increase in the amount of people who have only limited or no command of English, and as they don’t have adequate (if any) transportation options to attend an ESL class, our community’s seniors may feel even more alone and isolated.
+Literacy Volunteers East Bay ‘s membership grows every day, says Decker, and over the last two years, we’ve seen an enormous increase in the number of people who have only limited or no command of English, and as they don’t have adequate (if any) transportation options to attend an ESL class, our community’s seniors may feel even more alone and isolated.

-The Howell Senior Center is already offering transportation services for all of its members, so participants of the the ESL class (spearheaded by social worker Ann Albano) could avail themselves of this. at.
+LV East Bay is already offering transportation services for all of its members, so participants of the ESL class (spearheaded by social worker Ann Albano) could avail themselves of this. at.
 The ESL class also comes with instruction in conversational skills, as they form the basis of any language course.

 If our senior members improve their English speaking skills, they will gain more independence and dignity.
 She continues that seniors are having different communication needs, as they want to talk about health needs on a very practical level, so being able to do so in English with other community members and at the senior center is crucial to them.

-It won’t be long before several Howell Township seniors will be able to get help with gaining more independence by learning English.
-The first group that will enjoy the ESL classes is just be very small.
+It won’t be long before several East Bay seniors will be able to get help with gaining more independence by learning English.
+The first group that will enjoy the ESL classes is just very small.

-Just like in other parts of the U.S., the level of English that’s spoken by a lot of older immigrants in Howell and in the Senior Center is varying widely.
+Just like in other parts of the U.S., the level of English that’s spoken by a lot of older immigrants in the East Bay area and in the Senior Center is varying widely.
 Even though a lot of them have been living in America for decades, their mastery of English is very limited because many don’t speak it at all at home.

 Other new or recent arrivals can have a better understanding, but often this is still not sufficient to communicate their needs effectively, and many community members also lack people around them that could act as mediators.

 But here, at the Senior Center, we obviously deal with adults.
 There are times that you would like to engage some family members but bear in mind that most adults need or want to be addressed directly.